aubreypwd/wp-noteup/readme.txt

 == Upgrade Notice ==

-This update fixes some compatibility issues with PHP versions lower than 5.5.
-If v1.2 is working for you, you don't need to upgrade now.
+If you are having problems with NoteUp metaboxes not showing up on PHP 7.2, you can upgrade to fix that.